Politiwatch/privacyspy/README.md

 Make everything work well for maintainers - done?
-Make warnings editable by maintainers - POSTPONE Separate rubric items by category
+Make warnings editable by maintainers - POSTPONE Separate rubric items by category - done?
-Fix the weird spacing inside rubric items
+Fix the weird spacing inside rubric items - DONE
 Send an update email when a suggestion is edited - DONE Fix HR locations for mobile on edit policy page
+List 'official maintainers'